 - Handbook Acknowledgement

 - Member Application

 - Liability Waiver

 - Tool Safety Agreement

 - Media Release

 - Travel Release

 - Medical Release

-In addition, members will be required to register online with FIRST and complete the FIRST waiver.
+In addition, members will be required to register online with FIRST and complete the FIRST and FIRST in Texas Consent and Release forms.
 Links and information will be provided once you have joined the team.

 Handbook Revision History